Awsty/CS362-001-W2018/projects/lianga/README.md

-My Name is Austin Liang
+My Name is Austin Liang.
-My ONID is 932529133
+My ONID is 932529133.